nesi/support-docs/docs/Getting_Started/Next_Steps/MPI_Scaling_Example.md

 This is something that you should be aware of when you estimate the memory usage of all your jobs.

-<span class="wysiwyg-color-black">Looking at the memory usage for an 8
-CPU job, it looks like an 8 CPU has a maximum memory requirement of 0.18 GB.</span>
+Looking at the memory usage for an 8 CPU job, it looks like an 8 CPU has a maximum memory requirement of 0.18 GB.

 <table>
 <tbody>